Skip Navigation

 Weather

 Because of its geographical diversity, Georgia has both distinct season as huge differences between the different areas.
-In general though, it is best to avoid Georgia in the wintermonths of November through March and the hot summer months of July and August, when Tbilisi can become an oven.
-To get the best of both, that is having nice and warm weather in the valley and along the Black Sea both also nice weather in the mountains withouth the snow, visit Georgia in late spring (late May-June) and early autumn (September-early October).
-It is usually dry in these months with some showers to cool things off now and then, and you can both enjoy the beach and hiking in the Caucasus Mountains.
+In general though, it is best to avoid Georgia in the winter months of November through March and the hot summer months of July and August, when Tbilisi can become an oven.
+Visit Georgia in late spring (late May through to June) and early autumn (September to early October), when you will enjoy warm weather in the valley, along the Black Sea, and higher up in the mountains.
+It is usually dry in these months with some showers to cool things off now and then, and you can enjoy both the beach and hiking in the Caucasus Mountains.

-If you do visit Georgia in winter or summer, bear in mind though that temperatures can be as low as -25 degrees Celcius or as high as 42 degrees Celcius respectively.
+If you do visit Georgia in winter or summer, bear in mind though that temperatures can be as low as -25 °C or as high as 42 °C, respectively.
 Batumi has a more temperate climate, but it is more humid as well.
 And of course, in winter you can enjoy some good skiing, especially in the area around Gudauri, north of Tbilisi on the Military Highway.

 Top